VasilyMorzhakov/markup_server/README.md

 Also, to debug, you can run <b>python3 main.py</b> from app folder.

-You'll also need two more env variables: DEBUG_ADMIN_EMAIL and DEBUG_ADMIN_PASSWORD.
+You'll also need two more env variables DEBUG_ADMIN_EMAIL and DEBUG_ADMIN_PASSWORD to create a new admin user without running <b>add_user.sh</b> script.